Discover what makes the perfect Christmas prawns with delicious prawn recipes, where to buy Australian prawns and tips on how to peel a prawn.

 How do I know if my Christmas prawns are sustainable?

-Almost two-thirds (63%) of all wild-caught prawns in Australian waters are MSC certified sustainable.
+Over two-thirds (69%) of all wild-caught prawns in Australian waters are MSC certified sustainable.

 Sustainable prawns have been caught in a way that means there’s plenty more in the sea now and in the future.